 What Ingredients Are In Holistic Dog Food?

 As mentioned earlier, not all holistic dog foods are created equal.
 Different brands may contain different ingredients — what they do have in common is the nutrients that they provide for your dog, such as:

-- Prebiotics and probiotics helps your dog’s digestive system and helps with absorption of nutrients
+- Prebiotics and probiotics: help your dog’s digestive system and help with the absorption of nutrients

 Is Holistic Dog Food Expensive?

 As a general rule, holistic dog food is made with high-quality ingredients.
 Many times, holistic dog food contains “human-grade” food.
 Both of these factors results in a bit more of an expensive product.
 But the fact of the matter is you get what you pay for.

 Low-quality kibble (as talked about above) is usually made with very low-quality products that would not be considered safe for human consumption; this could include nasty chemicals and diseased tissues and organs from other animals.
 Terrifying, right?